Cause-effect perception in an object place task: Introduction

+A crucial first step for a successful causality-based behavior is the \emph{identification} of the causal structure of a system, also known as causal structure learning, or causal discovery \citep{glymour2019discovery,nogueira2022discovery}.
+For this identification, one must first disentangle spurious associations from actual cause-effect relationships.
+Suppose you clap your hands and, at the same moment, hear a dog bark outside.
+To figure out whether your clapping caused the dog to bark or if the two events simply happened at the same time by chance, you need to separate a real cause-effect link from a spurious association.
+Without further evidence, it would be mistaken to assume your clapping was responsible for the barking, rather than recognizing that the two events may have occurred independently.
+Furthermore, one has to take probabilistic dependencies into account, since only a smaller part of the relevant causal relations can be reduced to deterministic rules.

-Algorithmic causal discovery is formally sound and converges towards the optimal solution.
-Regardless of these arguably nice properties there are still no working applications in autonomous everyday task fulfillment.
-Part of this absence in robotic contexts might be that the needed assumptions are often not strictly met in practice, the representation of the causal system has to be given (relevant variables, etc.).
-Additionally working with large sets of variables is particularly hard due to the explosion in combinatorial space.
-Humans on the other hand possess full everyday competence in spite of these problems.
+There are numerous algorithms to automate the identification, which are formally sound and provably converge towards the optimal solution.
+However, regardless of these desirable properties, there are still no convincing approaches to the autonomous handling of everyday tasks.
+Part of this deficit in robotic applications may originate from necessary assumptions that are often not strictly met in practice, e.g., the representation of the causal system must be provided (relevant variables, etc.) or assumptions about the functional form of the causal mechanisms.
+Additionally, working with large sets of variables is particularly challenging due to the exponential growth in combinatorial space. }

-This paper investigates how causal information can influence human behavior.
-In particular we want to answer two research questions.
-First, can causal relations be identified and perceived by human subjects?
-Second, can causal relations be used to determine suitable body movements?

-For this, we developed an experimental setup in Virtual Reality (VR) in which human subjects perform the natural task of moving an object and placing it at a desired location.
-In particular the subjects had to move a breakable glass as fast as possible.
-Special care was taken to ensure realism of the setup by providing high quality haptic feedback to the subjects by the use of a \emph{PHANToM} haptic device.

-For the causal relations we used a dependence of the breakability on two object features, the glass weight and the glass color.
-The motivation for using these two features is given by the fact, that causal relations are difficult to investigate in natural tasks, due to the possible critical influence of long-term experience of the subjects with certain everyday causal relations.
-Therefore, one of the used relations, the dependence of the breakability on the glass weight, is compatible with everyday experience whereas the dependency on the glass color is assumed to represent a normal, not yet experienced property

-Causal relations can in general not be completely identified by observation alone.
-Therefore, we used the only basic causal configuration for which this is possible (\cite{spirtes2001causation}).
-Furthermore the state of the art causal discovery algorithms FGES, PC and FCI are employed to provide a baseline comparison to the human capabilities for the identification of causal relationships and for the inspection of the causal relations between the stimulus presented to each participant and their motor output (i.e. kinematic parameters).